Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Systemic signs of a wounded infection:
+Systemic signs of wound infection:

 - fever;